 - Purchase second grow light

 - We’d tried growing seeds indoors in the past, and it was largely a colossal failure—all of our seedlings got very leggy, we didn’t water them enough while trying to harden them off outside, and only two marigold plants survived out of about 96 that we grew.
-We learned that the legginess was due to lack of light, so we bought this inexpensive grow light from Amazon this year, but we’re quickly seeing that we’ll need at least one more to adequately cover all the seedlings.
+We learned that the legginess was due to lack of light, so we bought an inexpensive grow light from Amazon (similar to this one) this year, but we’re quickly seeing that we’ll need at least one more to adequately cover all the seedlings.
 Jury is still out on whether we’re going to splurge and get a nicer grow light that covers more area (and more evenly), or if we’re just going to pick up one of the same for now.

 - Plant hardy spring seedlings outside (peas, sweet peas, broccoli, spinach, lettuce)